AshutoshBuilds/xts-interactive-api/README.md

 ## Detailed explanation of API and socket related events

-Below is the brief information related to api’s  provided by XTS-Interactive-API SDK.
+Below is the brief information related to APIs provided by XTS-Interactive-API SDK.

 ## Orders API
 ## placeOrder